happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 ## Is it a right decision?

-Yes, I was right, and it is even gets righter with my study continues.
+Yes, I was right, and it is even gets righter as my study continues.

 I started with [a official guide][off], quite a good place to start from ZERO.